 Note: The value you use as a parameter should fall in the range from 0 to 90.
 By default, the angle is 45°.

 In the following sample, there is a 3D Column chart with the Z-angle set to 20°.

 // configure the z-angle of the chart chart.zAngle(20);

 3D charts can vary in depth: to set it, use the zAspect() method with any 3D chart except the 3D Pie.

-Note: You can set the depth either in pixels (numeric value) or in percentage (string value).
+Note: You can set the depth either in pixels (numeric value) or as a percentage (string value).

 In the sample below, there is a 3D Column chart with the Z-aspect set to 100% (the Z-angle is also configured):

 // configure the z-aspect of the chart chart.zAspect("100%"");